camaraproject/Governance/CONTRIBUTING.md

 ### Guidance for closing issues
 * As per the [ProjectCharter](https://github.com/camaraproject/Governance/blob/5fc802713d71a51da64136f692b16ed620eeffa5/ProjectCharter.md), The default decision making mechanism for the CAMARA Project is [lazy consensus](https://couchdb.apache.org/bylaws.html#lazy).
 This means that any decision on technical issues is considered supported by the team as long as nobody objects based on substantiated technical grounds.
 * Once consensus is achieved, an issue may be closed by the original author or by a maintainer in the sub-project.
-* Closing an issue should include a comment on how it was resolved, or reference to consensus that the issue can not be resolved.
+* Closing an issue should include a comment on how it was resolved or why it won't be resolved
 * Issues that are considered stale/inactive may be closed, but must include a reference to minutes where it has been agreed to be a stale issue.
 * Maintainers may not close their own issues without reference to consensus achieved.
 * A sub-project participant may object to closure of an issue if they believe consensus was not reached, in which case they may reopen the issue, stating they believe consensus has not been reached.